How Do I Prevent Fleas And Ticks On My Puppy?

 Always dilute essential oils before applying them to your puppy's skin or coat.
 The recommended dilution ratio may vary depending on the specific oil and your puppy's age and size.
 It is advisable to consult with your veterinarian before using essential oils to ensure their safety and efficacy.

 When using essential oils, start with a small amount and observe your puppy for any signs of sensitivity or adverse reactions.
-Discontinue use immediately and seek assistance if you notice any unusual behavior, excessive drooling, or signs of discomfort.
+Discontinue use immediately and seek veterinary assistance if you notice any unusual behavior, excessive drooling, or signs of discomfort.

 Home Remedies for Flea and Tick Control